HyperE2VID: Improving Event-Based Video Reconstruction via Hypernetworks: The Approach

 \subsection{HyperE2VID}

 After representing each event group with a voxel grid, our task is to generate an image stream from the sequence of voxel grids.
-We use a recurrent neural network that consumes a voxel grid~$V_k$ at each time step $k \in \XYZC{N_I}$, and generates an image~$\hat{I}_k$ for that time step.
+We use a recurrent neural network that consumes a voxel grid~$V_k$ at each time step $k \in \XYZC{N_I}$, and generates an image~$\hat{I}_k$ corresponding to that specific moment.
 Specifically, we use a U-Net~\cite{ronneberger2015u} based fully convolutional architecture with recurrent encoder blocks, decoder blocks, and skip connections between them, similar to the~E2VID model~\cite{rebecq2019events} and the subsequent works of \cite{rebecq2019high}, \cite{stoffregen2020reducing}, and \cite{cadena2021spade}.
 Then, we augment this main architecture with hypernetworks, dynamic convolutions, and a context fusion module.
 We refer to the resulting architecture as HyperE2VID.

 Fig.~\ref{fig:network_architecture} shows an overview of the proposed HyperE2VID framework.
 Our model consists of a main network $\mathcal{F}$ and hypernetworks that generate parameters for the dynamic part of the main network.
 From its input to output, the network $\mathcal{F}$ consists of one head layer, three recurrent encoder blocks, two residual blocks, one context-guided dynamic decoder (CGDD) block, two standard decoder blocks, and a prediction layer.
-The dynamic filter generation (DFG) block and the context fusion (CF) block act as hypernetworks that generate pixel-wise dynamic filter parameters for the dynamic part of the main network, \ie~the context-guided dynamic decoder block.
+The dynamic filter generation (DFG) block and the context fusion (CF) block act as hypernetworks that generate pixel-wise dynamic filter parameters for the dynamic part of the main network, \ie~the CGDD block.

 More formally, let $S_{k}$ be the recurrent state of the network for a time step $k$, containing states $\mathbf{S^{e_n}_k}$ of the three encoder blocks, where $ n \in \{0,1,2\} $.
 Given the states from the previous time step, $S_{k-1}$, and the event voxel grid from the current time step, $V_k$, the main network $\mathcal{F}$ calculates the current states $S_{k}$ and predicts the intensity image $\hat{I}_{k}$ as follows: